jmmolina796/nodejs-react-project/README.md

 # React and Node.js Web Application

+## Slides and tutorials

+    You can get the slides from this link: [Slides](https://slides.com/jmmolina796/react-node)

+    The suggested tutorials are in the slides.

 ## Installation Instructions

 In order to execute the application in this repository, you have to follow the next instructions: